edespino/cloudberry-site/docs/sql-stmts/set.md

 # SET

-Changes the value of a run-time Cloudberry Database configuration parameter.
+Changes the value of a run-time Apache Cloudberry configuration parameter.

 ## Synopsis